SwayaanTechnologies/reactjs/README.md

 ReactDOM.render(<p>Hello</p>, document.getElementById('root'));
 ```

-**Output:**
+`Output:`

 ![image](images/render1.png)

-Note that the element id does not have to be called "root", but this is the standard convention.
+>Note: That the element id does not have to be called "root", but this is the standard convention.

-**The HTML Code**
+`The HTML Code`

-The HTML code in this tutorial uses JSX which allows you to write HTML tags inside the JavaScript code:
+* The HTML code in this tutorial uses JSX which allows you to write HTML tags inside the JavaScript code:

-Do not worry if the syntax is unfamiliar, you will learn more about JSX in the next chapter.
+* Do not worry if the syntax is unfamiliar, you will learn more about JSX in the next chapter.

-**Example**
+`Example:`

 Create a variable that contains HTML code and display it in the "root" node: